 Some families may experience Social Security income benefits by moving to Florida.

-If you do own a high-value home in New York, retiring to Florida does make some sense after the 2017 federal tax law changes.
+If you own a high-value home in New York, retiring to Florida makes some sense after the 2017 federal tax law changes.
 The amount of the SALT deduction is now capped at $10,000, and the average statewide amount is over twice that amount.

 Weather Warnings in Florida